luciotorre/synthingie/README.md

 We need this package to install the player.
 Ideas on how to avoid it are welcome.

+Ubuntu and friends:
 `$ sudo apt install portaudio19-dev`

+for mac/osx:
+`$ brew install portaudio`

 Pip install from repo until i do a release.